algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ### File Organisation

-The GitHub repository will be organised as such:
+The GitHub repository will be organized as such:
 ```
 📦2023-2024-project3-virtual-processor
 └── 📁 .github